How to choose and configure Hugo’s AI Model

 Choose a hosting region

-- Default (Global) → standard processing region
+- Default (Global) → use the model’s standard processing region

 EU processing